THE MINNESOTA DOMESTIC ASSAULT LAW IS FOUND AT MINNESOTA STATUTE 609.2242.

 This means that the more domestic assault convictions a person has, the more severe new charges become.
 And, as you can imagine, increased penalties accompany a more severe charge.

-A FIRST-TIME CHARGE OF DOMESTIC ASSAULT WILL TYPICALLY BE TREATED AS A MISDEMEANOR OFFENSE.
+A FIRST-TIME CHARGE OF DOMESTIC ASSAULT IN MN WILL TYPICALLY BE TREATED AS A MISDEMEANOR OFFENSE.

 A person could face a Felony charge of Third Degree Assault if the victim suffered “substantial bodily harm.”
 A first-time Misdemeanor charge of domestic assault typically results from an act causing fear of immediate bodily harm in a family or household member or intentionally inflicting or attempting to inflict bodily harm upon a family or household member.